krosenfeld7/render-app/README.md

 The "whitelist" field is used to specify which components you want to use in the processing.
 These need to include the name blender files minus any non-alphanumerics:
 - e.g. "rose_gold" -> "rosegold"

+There also is an option to wildcard select all of a specific collection, this is done as follows:
+- e.g. "all_<COLLECTION>" -> "all_materials", etc.

-It is recommended to avoid using both the blacklist and whitelist at the same time as this will lead to not valid renders frequently.
+Note: It is recommended to avoid using both the blacklist and whitelist at the same time as this will lead to not valid renders frequently.

+Note 2: The blacklist has a higher priority than the whitelist.

 The "orthographic_components" field is used to specify which models should use the orthographic camera view instead of perspective.
 The default camera view is perspective.
 Specify the blender file name with only alphanumerics.